Ace Combat 7: Skies Unknown: Plot

-Osea launches an assault on the Erusean capital of Farbanti.
-Trigger encounters Mihaly again, but their duel is interrupted when Osea and Erusea use anti-satellite weapons against each other, causing a collisional cascade that breaks down satellite communication networks worldwide and disables both sides' IFF signals.
-As Mihaly escapes in the confusion, Erusea loses control over its AI-controlled drone fleet and collapses into a civil war between conservative and radical factions seeking to end and prolong the war respectively, while multiple Erusean states declare independence, including Mihaly's native Shilage, of which he is the heir.
-With the network down, Dr. Schroeder travels to the ISEV to transmit Mihaly's flight data into a new generation of Erusean combat drones, manufactured in automated drone factories across Usea, while the LRSSG, now cut off from command and forced to operate independently, attempts to gather information and end the war.
-The LRSSG attempts to extract an Erusean conservative informant, who reveals that Harling was killed by an Erusean drone that spoofed Osean IFF signals, but he is accidentally killed by Osean forces who misidentify his extraction aircraft due to IFF failures.
+Osea assaults and captures the Erusean capital of Farbanti, while Trigger duels Mihaly again over Farbanti, but they are interrupted when Osean and Erusean anti-satellite weapons cause a collisional cascade that sparks a catastrophic global communications blackout.
+In the chaos, Erusea loses control over its AI-controlled drone fleet and collapses into a civil war between conservatives and radicals seeking to end and prolong the war respectively; Osean penal units go rogue; Mihaly flees to Shilage, a seceding Erusean state of which he is the heir to the throne; Dr. Schroeder travels to the ISEV to upload Mihaly's flight data to a new generation of advanced Erusean combat drones produced in automated factories; and the LRSSG is cut off from command and forced to operate independently.
+The LRSSG attempts to extract an Erusean conservative informant, who reveals Harling was killed by an Erusean drone that spoofed Osean IFF signals, but he is mistakenly killed by Osean forces who misidentify his extraction aircraft due to post-blackout IFF failures.

-Meanwhile, Avril and the 444th try to survive on an isolated Tyler Island—now the site of a chaotic three-way battle between Osea, Erusea, and rogue Osean penal units—and find Cossette, whose liaison aircraft was shot down by Erusean radicals.
-Avril and Cossette, assisted by the LRSSG, evacuate both friendly military units and civilian refugees from the island and head to the ISEV to seek aid; en route, Cossette realizes that Harling had peaceful intentions with the ISEV and that the Erusean radicals lied to her to spark the war.
-The LRSSG is forced to raid Shilage to replenish their supplies, but Mihaly arrives to stop them.
-Trigger duels and defeats Mihaly, who apologizes for his involvement in the drone program and asks Trigger to end the drone threat before his aircraft crashes, leaving him unable to fly for the rest of his life.

-Schroeder and Avril's group both arrive at the ISEV and confront each other, and one of Mihaly's granddaughters destroys Mihaly's flight data before it can be uploaded.
-Schroeder reveals he sought revenge for the loss of his country by forcing the nations that defeated them into needless conflicts, using his own drone program and Mihaly's combat data to create a force capable of crushing Osea.
-Disillusioned by the destruction his program had caused, Schroeder agrees to help stop the factories, but reveals that the data was already uploaded to two advanced drones, "Hugin" and "Munin".
+Meanwhile, Avril and the 444th try to survive on Tyler Island, now the site of a chaotic battle between the Osean military, warring Erusean factions, and rogue Osean penal units.
+Avril and the 444th rescue Cossette from her shot-down liaison aircraft, lead an LRSSG-assisted evacuation of the island, and travel to the ISEV to seek aid; en route, Cossette realizes Harling had peaceful intentions with the ISEV and that the Erusean radicals lied to her to spark the war.
+The LRSSG is forced to raid Shilage to replenish their supplies, but Mihaly intercepts them; in the ensuing duel, Trigger defeats Mihaly, who apologizes and begs Trigger to stop the drone threat before he crashes, leaving him unable to fly for the rest of his life.
+At the ISEV, Avril's group confronts Schroeder, and one of Mihaly's granddaughters destroys Mihaly's flight data before it can be uploaded.
+Schroeder reveals he sought revenge for Belka's historical loss by tricking the nations that defeated them into needless conflicts and developing drones trained on Mihaly's combat data to create a force capable of crushing Osea.
+Disillusioned by the destruction his drone program caused, Schroeder agrees to help stop the automated drone factories, but reveals the data was already uploaded to two advanced drone fighters, "Hugin" and "Munin".